team-telnyx/ai-chatbot/README.md

 ## Acknowledgments

-I would like to extend thanks to our dedicated team members who have contributed to the AI Chatbot project:
+I would like to extend thanks to our dedicated engineers who have contributed to the AI Chatbot project:

 - **Ciaran** for his expertise and hard work on the backend development, ensuring the chatbot's core functionalities are robust and efficient.
 - **Artem** for his skills in Docker configuration, making the setup process smoother and more reliable for all users.
 - **Rudra** for his meticulous testing efforts, identifying bugs and issues to enhance the overall quality and user experience of the chatbot.

 Their contributions have been invaluable to the success of this project.
 We look forward to continued collaboration as we expand the capabilities of the AI Chatbot.